-Single and double precision hexadecimal floating point data types
+Single and double precision binary and decimal floating point

-4.4.9.3 APL
+4.9.3 APL

 CP-6 APL will be a superset of Xerox CP-V APL.
 In addition to the current CP-V functionality, it will have features comparable to IBM°s APLSV.
 CP-6 APL will have shared variables, full I/O capabilities and an I-D-S/II interface, similar to the current APL-EDMS capability A facility for directing APL to obtain commands (function definition, global variables, etc.) from an edit-type file will also be provided.
 Additionally, CP-6 APL will be competitive and compatible with the I. P. Sharp and Comshare Ltd. APL processors.
-APL will support hexadecimal floating point.